chaseyb/Template-Engine/README.md

   A simple template engine designed to generate a wbesite that displays a teams basic information.

   ## Install
+  Open README-Generator in Terminal/CLI, and enter:

   ```
   npm install
+  node index.js
   ```

   ## Usage